UW-La Crosse baseball: Consistency key as in super regionals against UW-Stevens Point

 “Our pitching staff is well rounded,” Katz said.
 “We all compliment each other in different ways.
 We all have strengths and weaknesses, but we all can pick up on one another's weaknesses.”

-UWL has eight batters who are hitting over .300, all of which have at least 19 starts.
-Leading the pack is sophomore utility player Mac Born, who’s hitting .410 with 47 RBIs.
+UW-L has eight players batting over .300, and all of them have at least 19 starts.
+Leading the pack is sophomore utility player Mac Born, who’s hitting .410 with 47 RBI.

-Vivian set the school record for career RBIs and home runs earlier this season, entering the weekend leading the team with 48 RBIs and 17 homers while hitting .357.
+Vivian set the school record for career RBI and home runs earlier this season, entering the weekend leading the team with 48 RBI and 17 homers while hitting .357.

-Sophomore infielder Jack Olver sits in-between the two, hitting .365 with a team-leading 13 doubles and 46 RBIs.
+Sophomore infielder Jack Olver sits in-between the two, hitting .365 with a team-leading 13 doubles and 46 RBI.

 The clubhouse leaders at the plate have all had their separate hot streaks among others.
 Schwarz is trying to get them all hot at once with one big weekend ahead.

-UWL is second in the WIAC in batting average at .331 as a team, trailing only UW-Whitewater.
+UW-L was second in the WIAC in batting average at .331 as a team, trailing only UW-Whitewater.
 The approach the Eagles and hitting instructor Scott Gillitzer take is simple.
-Get balls in play.
+The focus is on putting the ball in play.

 UW-Stevens Point won a Friday game against Augustana College before taking two of three against Webster University in their regional.

-In a 2 2/3 inning start versus UWL, Schultz gave up five runs with two earned.
+In a 2⅔-inning start against UW-L, Schultz gave up five runs with two earned.

-Bradley Comer is the Pointers lead batter, leading with a batting average of .379 and an OPS of 1.082.
-In their four-game series with UWL on April 7 and 8, Comer went a combined 6-for-15 with six RBIs.
+Bradley Comer is the Pointers' lead batter, leading with a batting average of .379 and an OPS of 1.082.
+In their four-game series with UW-L on April 7 and 8, Comer went a combined 6-for-15 with six RBI.

 Payton Nelson leads the team in home runs with 13.
 Comer, Nelson and Jakob Boos each have 12 doubles.